Hall tickets to be issued for MBBS Phase-I and Phase -II December 2024 examination.

 • Electron Microscope

-II.
 STERILIZATION

 Principle, Uses and Demonstration of common sterilization equipment namely, Autoclave, Hot Air Oven, Serum Inspissator, Arnold Steriliser, Filters.

-III.
-CULTURE MEDIA :
+IIICULTURE MEDIA :

 Classification of culture media, Principles, main ingredients and uses of common culture media.